awsdocs/iam-user-guide/doc_source/id_credentials_mfa_u2f_supported_configurations.md

 AWS currently supports U2F\-compliant security devices that plug into USB ports on your computer\.

+**Note**
+AWS requires access to the physical USB port on your computer to verify your U2F device\.
+U2F MFA will not work with a virtual machine or remote connection\.

 For information on purchasing a supported device, see [Multi\-Factor Authentication](http://aws.amazon.com/iam/details/mfa/)\.

 ## Browsers That Support U2F<a name="id_credentials_mfa_u2f_browsers"></a>